 These dyes are synthetically created from chemically refined petroleum oil or coal-tar derivatives that contain toxic heavy metals.
 Sound a bit nasty?
 That’s because it is.
 Despite being legal, FD&C colors can still be harmful to the body.
 As they absorb into the skin, they can deplete the body of oxygen.
 We need oxygen to fuel our cells - without it, we have less energy and our bodies don’t function properly.
 They can also be absorbed through the oral cavity from cosmetics used around the mouth.

 FD&C dyes are renowned for their bright hues.
 They’re responsible for creating beauty favorites such as fire engine red lipstick.
 While you can create red hues with mineral pigments, it's very difficult to achieve the brightness and intensity that you get from synthetic dyes.

 The Federal Food, Drug and Cosmetic Act was passed to regulate potentially harmful ingredients in products sold within the U.S. While this helps weed out some of the extremely toxic dyes, the guidelines are relatively loose.
-Many FD&C certified dyes are still highly toxic.
+Many FD&C certified dyes are still highly toxic, and are legally allowed to contain low levels of lead and other heavy metals.
 Over time, these heavy metals build up in the body and can cause severe health problems.
 Health risks include cancer, allergies, reproductive and developmental disorders, neurological problems, memory loss, mood swings, muscle disorders, kidney and renal problems, lung damage, hair loss, nausea, and headaches.
 Unfortunately, the list goes on and on.